c3d/recorder/README.md

 recorder, events may be out of order.
 For example, CPU1 may get order 1, CPU2 then gets order 2, then CPU2 writes its record entry, then CPU1.
 In that case, the recorder will contain entry 2, then entry 1.

+In other words, recorder entries are only sorted across different recorders, but may be out of order within the same recorder.

+## Recorder tracing

+In some cases, it is useful to print specific information as you go instead of after the fact.
+In this flight recorder, this is called *tracing*, and can be enabled for each recorder individually.

+When tracing for a given recorder is enabled, the trace entries for that recorder are dumped immediately after being recorded.
+They are still stored in the flight recorder for later replay by `recorder_dump`.

+Tracing can be activated by the `recorder_trace_set` function, which takes a string specifying which traces to activate.
+The specification is a colon or space separated list of trace settings, each of them specifying a regular expression to match recorder names, optionally followed by an `=` sign and a numerical value.
+If no numerical value is given, then the value `1` is assumed.

+For example, the trace specification `foo:bar=0:b[a-z]z.*=3` sets the recorder trace for `foo` to value `1` (enabling tracing for that recorder), sets the recorder trace for `bar` to `0`, and sets all recorders with a name matching regular expression `b[a-z]z.*` to value `3`.

+Three values for the trace specification have special meaning:

+* The `list` and `help` values will print the list of available recorders on `stderr`.

+* The `all` value will be turned into the catch-all `.*` regular expression.

+## Using the RECORDER_TRACES environment variables

+If your application calls `recorder_dump_on_common_signals` (see below), then traces will be activated or deactivated according to the `RECORDER_TRACES` environment variable.

+Your application can define traces from another application-specific environment variable with code like:

+    recorder_trace_set(getenv("MY_APP_TRACES"));

+## Recorder trace value

+The `RECORDER_TRACE(name)` macro lets you test if the recorder trace for `name` is activated.
+The associated value is an `intptr_t`.
+Any non-zero value activates tracing for that recorder.

+You may set the value for `RECORDER_TRACE` to any value that fits in an `intptr_t` with `recorder_trace_set`.
+This can be used for example to activate special, possibly expensive instrumentation.

+For example, to measure the duration and average of a function over N iterations, you could use code like the following:

+    if (RECORDER_TRACE(foo_loops))
+    {
+        intptr_t loops = RECORDER_TRACE(foo_loops);
+        RECORD(foo_loops, "Testing foo() duration");
+        uintptr_t start = recorder_tick();
+        double sum = 0.0;
+        for (int i = 0; i < loops; i++)
+            sum += foo();
+        uintptr_t duration = recorder_tick() - start;
+        RECORD(foo_loops, "Average duration %.3f us, average value %f", 1e6 * duration / RECORDER_HZ / loops,
+               sum / loops);
+    }

+While this is less-often useful, it is also possible to assign to a recorder trace value, for example:

+    RECORDER_TRACE(foo_loops) = 1000;

 ## Reacting to signals